rockset/rockset-js/packages/cli/README.md

 #.
 List all Query Lambdas in "commons" workspace
 $ rockset api:queryLambdas:listQueryLambdasInWorkspace commons

 #.
-Initialize a Rockset Project in the current directory
+Initialize a local project in the current directory
 $ rockset local:init

 #.
 Download your Query Lambdas
 $ rockset local:download

 #.
-Serve the Rockset Project Development Server and UI to test your local Query Lambdas
+Serve the Rockset Developer UI to test your local Query Lambdas
 $ rockset local:serve

 #.
 Deploy your local Query Lambdas to Rockset